dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

 - 2013-05-22-SSO-with-Dropbox-only-a-checkbox-away
 ---

-**TL;DR;** In this blog post, we are going to learn how to enable Google Apps users to sign into Microsoft products, like Office 365, without needing an extra pair of credentials.
-The scenario described here can help many companies to achieve single sign-on between the most popular office suites available, enhancing employees productivity while keeping the authentication and authorization centralized in one of the providers.
+**TL;DR;** In this blog post, we are going to learn how to allow Google Apps users to sign into Microsoft products, like Office 365, without needing an extra pair of credentials.
+The scenario described here can help many companies to achieve single sign-on between the most popular office suites available, enhancing employee productivity while keeping authentication and authorization centralized in one of the providers.

 ## Google Apps (G Suite) Overview